ucozlab/react-redux/guide-3-redux/docs/action-strategies.md

 ## Serializable Actions and State

 Actions and state should should only contain data which is "serializable", in other words, it converts to JSON well.
 This isn't a strict rule but it's highly recommended by the Redux docs.
-Mostly, this is beneficial for time travel and .... finish this section